-"Tougoku-shida" (Dryopteris nipponensis) belongs to the Polypodiaceae (the Polypody family).
-It is an evergreen fern that is native to Honshu, Shikoku and Kyushu.
+"Tougoku-shida" (Dryopteris nipponensis) belongs to the family Dryopteridaceae.
+It is an evergreen fern that is native to Honshu, Shikoku and Kyushu in Japan.
 This fern grows in flatland to montane forests and can reach 50-100 cm in height.
 The leaves are bipinnate compound with short caudal tips.
 The pinnae are ovate-lanceolate or oblong-lanceolate, thin papery leathery, and dissected pinnately.
 The petioles are long, hard, and covered thickly with black-brown scales.
 The sori are small and arranged near rachis.
 The Japanese name is derived from Mount Tougoku which is in Aichi Prececture of Honshu.